-Winter Weather is Coming – What Families Need to Know
+Winter Weather Watch – What Families Need to Know

 Do you know where to look for updates when severe weather threatens to close schools?
 Please refer to the following resources for updates from the Snoqualmie Valley School District on questionable mornings: